Indherjith/Registration_Form/README.md

 # Registration_Form

 Registration_Form is a Full_Stack project made up of MERN stack.
 In this project, People can register with their details and save it in the database.
+People can also Login by their credentials of email and password.
+And also it send a token after successful login.

 ## Table of Contents